jasongrimes/fretboardfoundation/_chapters/020-chords/020-caged.md

 `1342xx`.

-If we want to hear the root note at the top of the chord, we can temporarily press down the barre again.
+If we want to hear the root note at the top of the chord, we can temporarily press down the barre again, `1342x1`.

 Another option is to barre *just the top two strings* with the first segment of the first finger, and play the *bass note with the second finger*.